 While it can be argued that not much can compare to a leisurely 18 holes on the weekend, heading to a driving range would surely come in a close second.
-Sydney’s driving ranges present the chance to thwack a golf ball as hard and as far as possible and can even become more competitive than any round of golf.
+Sydney’s golf driving ranges present the chance to thwack a golf ball as hard and as far as possible and can even become more competitive than any round of golf.

-Sydney is home to a number of driving ranges, some unsurprisingly better than others.
+Sydney is home to a number of golf driving ranges, some unsurprisingly better than others.
 But what should you be looking out for when deciding where to go and hit some balls on an evening after work?

-Firstly, you want to make sure your range of choice has plenty of bays so as to avoid any chance of not getting a spot at the time you want to go.
+Firstly, you want to make sure your driving range of choice has plenty of bays so as to avoid any chance of not getting a spot at the time you want to go.
 Within that, you’ll want to make sure the bays are wide enough to allow you to practice your full swing (you might not be as good as you think) and if you’re a lefty, make sure the range has bays to accommodate you as well.

 Double-decker bays are never a bad thing – although no floodlights for late-night practice is most definitely a bad thing – and if the tees are automatically loaded for you, then bonus.
-Other factors to take into account include the club selection on offer if you don’t have your own to take with you (and if you don’t, Sydney has some great golf shops to pick some up) and some ranges may have targets on the outfield to help test your direction.
+Other factors to take into account include the golf club selection on offer if you don’t have your own to take with you (and if you don’t, Sydney has some great golf shops to pick some up) and some driving ranges may have targets on the outfield to help test your direction.

 Moore Park Driving Range